techidaily/site-article-helps/source/_posts/new-exclusive-deals-on-superior-quality-economical-asmr-mics.md

 Unlike the aforementioned microphones, Lauten Audio LA-220 comes with a single polar pattern, cardioid to be precise.
 LA-220 is simple to use and budget-friendly.
 The mic supports a spider shock mount- a feature designed to protect the microphone from vibrations.
 Besides ASMR, you can also use it for other vocal recording services.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=2337838&QTY=1&AFFILIATE=108875&CART=1"><iframe width="640" height="390" src="https://www.youtube.com/embed/rzZwphIv4RM" title="APFill - Ink and Toner Coverage Calculator" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/dKjioJQaUh8?si=Ls_AeuvGsSyL5ny2&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ### 4\.
 Audio-Technica AT2020 USB

 ![audio technica at2020 usb](https://images.wondershare.com/filmora/article-images/2022/09/asmr-microphones-4.jpg)